GLOBAL MARKETS-European shares slip, but debt ceiling deal buoys U.S. futures

 Markets are leaning towards expecting the Fed to raise rates by 25 basis points next month, then keep rates steady for the rest of the year FEDWATCH.

-The U.S. dollar index was down 0.1% at 104.21 =USD, and the euro was a touch lower at $1.07165 EUR=EBS.
+The U.S. dollar index was steady at 104.26 =USD, and the euro was down 0.2% at 1.07105 EUR=EBS.
 The dollar briefly hit a six-month high against the yen during Asian trading JPY=EBS.

 In Turkey, the lira hit a new record low against the dollar after President Tayyip Erdogan secured victory in a presidential election on Sunday, extending his increasingly authoritarian rule into a third decade.

-Oil prices slipped, with Brent crude futures down 0.2% LCOc1 and U.S. West Texas Intermediate crude down 0.1% CLc1.
-Gold was also little changed, hovering near Friday's two-month lows XAU=.
+Oil prices slipped, with Brent crude futures down 1% LCOc1 and U.S. West Texas Intermediate crude down 0.6% CLc1.
+Gold was little changed, hovering near Friday's two-month lows XAU=.

 Asia stock markets https://tmsnrt.rs/2zpUAr4